 To Our Prospective Students and Trainees:

-To this end, Stanford Health Policy reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate programs.
-We recognize that students may have faced significant challenges during the period of disruption caused by the pandemic, racial violence, and police brutality.
+Stanford Health Policy reaffirms its commitment to perform individualized, holistic review of each applicant to its graduate programs.
+We recognize that students may have faced significant challenges during the period of disruption over the past year and a half.
 We will take individual circumstances into account during application review.
 Importantly, we will respect decisions regarding the adoption of Credit/No Credit and other grading options during this unprecedented time, whether they are made by institutions or by individual students.
 Our goal remains to form graduate student cohorts that are excellent and encompass a diversity of perspectives, backgrounds, and experiences that enrich the graduate educational experience.
-The application requirements for the Academic Year 2021-22 will be finalized later this summer and the application will open in September 2020.

 How to Apply

 Please submit your application through the Stanford Graduate Admissions website by clicking on "APPLY NOW."
-Please note applications will open through OGA in late September.
+Please note applications will open through OGA in mid-to-late September.

 Applications are evaluated based on the applicant's commitment to and aptitude for a career in health policy research as demonstrated via transcripts, statement of purpose, relevant work and research experience, and letters of recommendation.
-The Graduate Record Examination (GRE) is optional for our incoming 2021 class or may be waived for appliants with an MD or similar degree.
+The Graduate Record Examination (GRE) is optional for our incoming 2022 class (though this may change in future years) or may be waived for applicants with an MD or similar degree.
 Applicants from non-English speaking countries should provide evidence of competence in English on the Test of English as a Foreign Language (TOEFL).
 See Stanford University GRE and TOEFL policies and requirements here.